pavelmc/arduino-arcs/README.md

 - Arduino as the brain; developed for the Arduino Uno R3 as base, but it's adaptable to other boards, we are using mainly the Mini & Mini Pro now (Yes it's less than 16 kb at the end)
 - LCD 16 columns and 2 lines as display (LiquidCrystal default Arduino lib)
 - Si5351 as VFO and BFO, any of the breakout board out there will work, we choose to use a embedded code for the Si5351 control.
 Our code is a modified version of one of the examples in the [QRP Labs site](http://qrp-labs.com) (with my mods to allow two outputs instead of only one) and trick learned from [DK7IH](https://radiotransmitter.wordpress.com/category/si5351a/) to eliminate the unpleasant clicks when tunning.
+You can use it as a full library named [Si5351mcu here](http://github.com/pavelmc/si5351mcu).
 - For the human interface part we use a bunch of [analog push buttons with dual functions](https://github.com/pavelmc/BMUx/) and a [rotary encoder](https://github.com/mathertel/RotaryEncoder) + [push button](https://github.com/thomasfredericks/Bounce2/).
 - Since September of 2016 the sketch has CAT support, if you are using an Arduino R3 or others with a USB port you are done; if not you need any of the [cheap ebay USB to RS-232/TTL converters](http://www.google.com/q=cp-2021+USB+serial+ttl+converter) just watch out for the correct drivers if you use any Windows OS.